Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Introduction

-To address the limitations mentioned above, in the present paper, a novel approach is proposed for solving diverse parametric PDEs.
-This approach eliminates the need for a training dataset of solutions by introducing a novel method of learning the coefficients.
-Specifically, we introduce the Finite Element Operator Network (FEONet) which leverages the finite element approximation to learn the solution operator in a novel way, eliminating the need for a training dataset of solutions to solve various parametric PDEs.
+To address the aforementioned limitations, this paper proposes a novel operator network for solving diverse parametric PDEs without reliance on training data.
+More precisely, we introduce the Finite Element Operator Network (FEONet), which utilizes finite element approximation to learn the solution operator.
+This approach eliminates the need for solution datasets in addressing various parametric PDEs.

 In the FEM framework, the numerical solution is approximated by the linear combination of nodal coefficients, $\alpha_k$, and the nodal basis, $\phi_k({\xx})$.
-The nodal basis in the FEM consists of piecewise polynomials defined by the finite set of nodes of a mesh, which exhibit both near orthogonality and local support such that
+The nodal basis in the FEM consists of piecewise polynomials defined by the finite set of nodes of a mesh so that